ztsrin17/Data-Analyst-Luxembourg/T1-SQL/Case-Study-1-Dannys-Diner/README.md

 After analyzing the initial sales data, several key customer profiles have emerged:

-**Insight 1: Customer A is the "High-Value Spender."**
+**Insight 1: Customer A is a "Premium Patron"**
-    - While only visiting 4 times (Finding from Q2), they have the highest total spend of $76 (Finding from Q1).
+    - While only visiting 4 times (Finding from Q2), they have the highest spending power at $76 (Finding from Q1).
 This indicates a high average spend per visit.
-    - On their first visit, Customer A purchased Curry (their most expensive purchase) and Sushi (Finding from Q3), suggesting a willingness to try different items or an appreciation for a varied meal.
+    - On their first visit, Customer A purchased Curry (the most expensive menu item) and Sushi (Finding from Q3), suggesting a willingness to try different items or an appreciation for a varied meal no matter the item price.
+    - Although initially exploring both premium Curry and Sushi on their first visit (Finding Q3), Customer A has developed a clear preference for Ramen over time (Finding Q5).

 **Insight 2: Customer B is the "Loyal Regular."**
     - They are the most frequent visitor with 6 visits (Finding from Q2), but their total spending is slightly lower at $74 (Finding from Q1).
     - Their initial purchase was Curry (Finding from Q3), indicating a preference for a popular and perhaps more substantial dish from the outset.
+    - Customer B shows a broad appreciation for the menu, having purchased Sushi, Curry, and Ramen equally (Finding Q5), further reinforcing their loyalty and willingness to try various offerings.

 **Insight 3: Customer C may be a "Ramen Enthusiast."**
     - Customer C's first purchase was two Ramen dishes (Finding from Q3), highlighting an immediate and strong preference for this specific item.
-    (note for futre ref: it might also be a fluke if follow-up visits they did not purchase this)
+    - However, their overall engagement is low; they are the lowest spender with only one additional visit where Ramen was again purchased (Findings Q1, Q2, Q5), suggesting limited overall attraction beyond their initial specific interest.
+    - This pattern suggests their interest is narrowly focused on a single menu item, making them a potential churn risk if their preferences change or are not met.

 **Strategic Recommendations:**

-1.  **For Customer A:** The business objective should be to **increase visit frequency**.
-        - Targeted "we miss you" campaign
-        - Special offer after a certain number of days

-2.  **For Customer B:** The objective should be to **increase average spend per visit**.
-        - Recommendations could include upselling high-margin items
-        - Presenting combo deals encouraging a higher cart value.

-3.  **For Customer C:** The objective could possibly be to **leverage their specific preference for Ramen**.

 **The Menu, insights and strategies:**

 1.  **Curry:**
+    Popularity: 2nd most popular (Finding Q4).
+    Price Point: Most expensive item.
-        - The most expensive item.
+    Role in the Menu: The luxury menu item.
-        - The 2nd most bought item (although 50% less than 1st most bought)

 2.  **Ramen:**
-        - The second-most expensive item.
-        - The most bought item (capitalize on this)
+    Popularity: Ramen is by far the most popular item on the mnu (Finding Q4).
+    Price Point: 2nd most expensive.
+    Role in the Menu: The star menu item, the favorite item.

 3.  **Sushi:**
-        - The cheapest item (still at 66% price of the most expensive item)
-        - The least bought item (not even bought half as many times as the most bought item)
+    Popularity: Least popular (Finding Q4).
+    Price Point: Cheapest.
+    Role in the Menu: The quick bite or the overlooked option.

+**Strategic Recommendations:**